awsdocs/aws-single-sign-on-user-guide/doc_source/rotatesamlcert.md

 1. On the **Import SAML 2\.0 certificate** dialog, choose **Choose file**, navigate to your certificate file and select it, and then choose **Import certificate**\.

-At this point, AWS SSO will trust all incoming SAML messages signed from both of the certificates that you have imported\.
+At this point, IAM Identity Center will trust all incoming SAML messages signed from both of the certificates that you have imported\.

 **Step 3: Activate the new certificate in the IdP**